 Some might say that means I have no right to judge other people’s marriage proposals.
 But I disagree—especially if said proposal involves a flashmob, electric shock, a police hoax, or a fake fatal injury.
 Seems fair, no?
-Anyway, if you find yourself sans partner this Valentine’s Day (or any other day, for that matter), and you’re down in the dumps about it, don’t be.
+Anyway, if you’re ringless and feeling down about it right now, don’t be.
 This is what you are missing.

 What kind of a drongo pops the question on a surface with multiple cracks in it?
 If you’re already a Fumbling Fred, why flirt with fate on a day you know you’re going to be particularly shaky?
 There’s nothing wrong with being nervous asking what is arguably one of the most important questions of your life, but there is something wrong with thinking a bridge made of wooden slats above a deep pond is the place to ask it.
 Anyway, here’s to hoping old Fumbling Fred didn’t put down more than two month’s salary on the engagement ring, or if he did, that he was only earning minimum wage.